 · Data portability – in some circumstances, where you have provided personal data to us, you can ask us to transmit that personal data (in a structured, commonly used, and machine-readable format) directly to another company if is technically feasible.

-· Right to Withdraw Consent – you can withdraw your consent that you have previously given to one or more specified purposes to process your personal data.
+· Right to Withdraw Consent – you can withdraw the consent that you have previously given to one or more specified purposes to process your personal data.
 This will not affect the lawfulness of any processing carried out before you withdraw your consent.
 It may mean we are not able to provide certain products or services to you and we will advise you if this is the case.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information or to exercise any of your other rights.
 This helps us to ensure that personal data is not disclosed to any person who has no right to receive it.
 No fee is required to make a request unless your request is clearly unfounded or excessive.
 Depending on the circumstances, we may be unable to comply with your request based on other lawful grounds.